How to bake Hubbard squash whole

 Cooking whole squash this way gives you soft, tender flesh.
 If you like the brown edges of roasted Hubbard squash, you’ll have to slice it open before placing it in the oven.

-How to cook Hubbard squash whole
+How to cook a whole squash

 Cooking it whole in the oven is as easy as it gets.
 Use a sharp paring knife to make 6 or 7 slits on the top and sides of the squash.

 I like to do 2 on each side, then 2 or 3 on the top.
 The reason you have to do this is to allow the steam a place to escape.
-If you don’t give it a place to get out, it will make its’ own – in the form of an exploded squash inside your oven.
+If you don’t give it a place to get out, it could make its’ own – in the form of an exploded squash inside your oven.

 Think of it like a pressure cooker.
 The inside of the squash builds up steam in the oven as the flesh cooks.
 Just like a pressure cooker, it needs an escape valve.

 By providing it, we avoid any mishaps with it breaking open on its own.
-That’s why it is necessary to poke a few holes when we bake Hubbard squash whole.
+That’s why it is necessary to poke a few holes when we bake a Hubbard squash whole.

 Just slide it into the oven, then go watch tv or take the dog outside for a bit, and come back to a perfect cooked squash.